-Something you might notice while visiting Europe are homes with their doorways marked with chalk.
-(You may see this in the U.S. as well, but it's not as widely common as in Europe).
+Something you might notice while visiting Europe are homes with their doorways marked with letters and numbers chalk.
+(You may see this in the U.S. as well, but it’s not as widely common as in Europe).
 This is an Epiphany tradition.

 Each year on the Epiphany (January 6th), families gather to ask for God's blessing on their home and those who live in or visit their home.
 For some, the blessing may take place with the family gathering, praying, and seeking God's blessing, and for others, a Priest may visit, bringing incense and holy water and blesses the house.
 Afterwards, the doorways are marked with the year and the letters of the three kings: Caspar, Melchior & Balthazar.

 This tradition is practiced by many Christian faiths.
 In the Catholic church, the closing prayer at the end of the house blessing is: